History of Auburn University: Post World War II to present

 Following the end of World War II, API, like many colleges around the country, underwent a period of massive growth when returning veterans took advantage of their GI Bill offer to seek free education.
 In the five-year period following the end of the war, enrollment at API more than doubled.

 Recognizing that the college had expanded programs, added graduate programs, and moved beyond its agricultural and mechanical roots, in 1960 the Alabama Legislature authorized it as a university.
 It was officially renamed as Auburn University, a name that better represented the varied academic programs and expanded curriculum that the school had been offering for years.
-However, it had unofficially been called "Auburn" for some time before then.
-For example, when Jordan-Hare Stadium opened in 1939, it was known as "Auburn Stadium."
+In addition, the name was used unofficially since at least the 1930s when Jordan-Hare Stadium opened in 1939 as "Auburn Stadium."

 Like most universities in the American South, Auburn was racially segregated by state law prior to 1963, with only white students being admitted.
-The first African-American student was admitted in 1964, after passage of the Civil Rights Law that prohibited segregation in public facilities.
-The first doctoral degree was granted to an African American in 1967.
+In 1964, Harold Franklin became the first African-American student to be admitted to Auburn University after the passage of the Civil Rights Law that prohibited segregation in public facilities.
+Josetta Brittain Matthews was both the first African-American graduate and faculty member, earning a master’s degree in education in 1966 and becoming a French and history instructor of the College of Liberal Arts in 1972.
+Josetta Brittain Matthews would later go on to the first African-American at Auburn to obtain a doctorate degree in 1975.
+In the 1980s, Chief Justice Harold Melton became the first African-American President of the Student Government Association.

-Today, Auburn has grown since its founding in 1856 to over 23,000 students and a faculty of almost 1,200 at the main campus in Auburn.
+Auburn has grown since its founding in 1856, as of Fall 2023 Auburn University has 33,015 students and 1,435 faculty at the main campus in Auburn.